bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

    Show the list all all available commands.

 help list
-   Show detail information about a specific command, in this case the command :strong:`list`.
+   Show detail information about a specific command, in this case the command :bcommand:`list`.

 status dir
    :index:`[TAG=Console->Command->status dir] <triple: Console; Command; status dir>` Print a status of all running jobs and jobs scheduled in the next 24 hours.